Real 84EM email is only @84em.com

 Key Capabilities

-- Unified multi-account scheduling that connects all Google accounts in one place, with automatic conflict detection across combined calendars before any event is created.
+• Unified multi-account scheduling.
+All Google accounts connect in one place, with automatic conflict detection across combined calendars before any event is created.

-- Automatic event extraction from images, documents, and web links – turning invitations and schedules from any format into calendar entries without retyping details.
+• Automatic event extraction.
+Invitations and schedules from images, documents, and web links are converted into calendar entries without retyping details.

-- Team-wide deployment so organizations can roll the integration out across departments rather than setting it up individually.
+• Team-wide deployment.
+Organizations roll the integration out across departments rather than setting it up individually for each team member.

 Results